 Alabama OSHA Training

 No matter what industry you work in, having an OSHA card is an asset in Alabama.
 Even if OSHA Outreach training is not required for your current employment, it is beneficial for you to have on your resume for jobs in and outside the state of Alabama.
-Without a separate state program for the safety and health of workers, Alabama businesses fall under federal OSHA jurisdiction and must follow their guidelines.